 Never heard of frangipane?
-In a nutshell, frangipane is an almond filling made with ground almonds, sugar, butter, eggs and bit of flour.
+In a nutshell, frangipane is an almond cream filling made with just 5 ingredients: ground almonds, sugar, butter, eggs and bit of flour.

-You can read the full scoop on frangipane in my post, What is Frangipane?
+You can read the full scoop and history on frangipane in my post, What is Frangipane?

 How to Make Frangipane